hurwitzlab/mg-sample-data/README.md

 * /dna

-  Two samples of 2500 paired (R1,R2) 100bp reads (cancer and control)
+  Two samples of 2500 paired (R1,R2) 100bp reads (cancer and control).

 * /rna

-  Two samples of 2500 paired (R1,R2) 100bp reads (matched to dna)
+  Two samples of 2500 paired (R1,R2) 100bp reads (matched to dna).

 * /annotation

-  Annotation from Patric in tab-delimited and gff formats
+  Annotation from Patric in tab-delimited and gff formats.

 * /genomes

-  Two bacterial reference genomes from Patric
+  Two bacterial reference genomes from Patric.

 * /metadata

-  Metadata of genomes including their taxonomic lineage
+  Metadata of genomes including their taxonomic lineage.

 * /scripts

-  Sample scripts to run on PBS scheduling system
+  Sample scripts to run on PBS scheduling system.

 * /scripts/workers

-  "Worker" scripts that are launched by the jobs running on the HPC/HTC Can be modified to run interactively if needed
+  "Worker" scripts that are launched by the jobs running on the HPC/HTC.
+  Can be modified to run interactively if needed.